 - Independently operate and make decisions on root inclusion/change requests, and verify audit data for their root stores.

-- Send email to all CAs in their program according to specified criteria.
+- Send email to all CA Owners in their program according to specified criteria.

-- Automate sending reminders to CAs about when periodic updates are due.
+- Automate sending reminders to CA Owners about when periodic updates are due.